imzbf/md-editor-v3/public/doc-en-US.md

 - **type**: `(h: string) => void`

-  Compile markdown successful event, ou can use it to get the html code.
+  Compile markdown successful event, you can use it to get the html code.

 ---